Cubs’ Marcus Stroman commits MLB’s 1st pitch-clock violation

 “I didn’t even realize it happened, quite honestly,” Atlanta manager Brian Snitker said.
 “It’s going to happen.”

+The opening day rollout was mostly smooth, but a few issues arose in Miami.

+In the fifth inning, New York Mets ace Max Scherzer stared down the Marlins’ Bryan De La Cruz until the clock hit zero.
+De La Cruz began shouting “Ball!
+Ball!
+Ball!” — as in, call an automatic ball.
+But plate umpire Larry Vanover thought the hitter was calling for a timeout.
+Scherzer escaped without the automatic ball and later induced a popup from De la Cruz.

-New York Mets All-Star Jeff McNeil was angered by a violation called by plate umpire Larry Vanover in the sixth inning against Miami.
+The next inning, Vanover angered Mets All-Star Jeff McNeil with a violation he did call.
 McNeil was waiting for baserunner Pete Alonso to retreat to first after a foul ball when Vanover dinged him for an automatic strike.
 That prompted an argument with McNeil and Mets manager Buck Showalter, who seemed irritated that the pitch clock began before Alonso returned to first.

 It worked out for McNeil — he grounded an RBI single a few pitches later.

-“I love the pace,” Mets ace Max Scherzer said after his first regular-season start with the new rules.
+“I love the pace,” Scherzer said.
 “I don’t like the clock.
 I’ll double down on that.
 I think the umpire should have discretion to turn the clock off.”

 MLB introduced the pitch clock this season to speed the pace of play.
 Players have 30 seconds to resume play between batters.
 Between pitches, pitchers have 15 seconds with nobody on and 20 seconds if there is a baserunner.
 Batters must be in the box and alert to the pitcher with at least eight seconds on the clock.